2022058/mobdev_ca3/README.md

 # Execution of this project

-This project was based on the creation of Ionic app to demonstrate the Breaking Bad API https://breakingbadapi.com and demonstrate the content in four categories: characters, episodes, quotes and death count.
+This project was based on the creation of an Ionic application to consume the Breaking Bad API https://breakingbadapi.com and demonstrate the content in four categories: characters, episodes, quotes and death count.

 # Step by step to create the application: